About Precautionary Boil Water Notices & Boil Water Notices

-What is a boil-water notice?
+What is a Precautionary Boil Water Notice?

 It is a notification that advises customers to boil tap water used for drinking, cooking and ice-making until tests verify the water is safe.
 The tests generally takes 48 to 72 hours to complete.
 It is not necessary to boil water for showering or other external uses.

-When are boil-water notices issued?
+When are Precautionary Boil Water Notices issued?

 Water suppliers are required by the U.S. Environmental Protection Agency to notify customers to boil water when water samples indicate contamination or when conditions exist that make the water supply vulnerable to contamination.
 These conditions include a drop in system pressure to below 20 pounds per square inch, a break in a major distribution line, a malfunction of the treatment system, or a cross-connection to a contaminated water supply.
-The majority of boil water notices issued in the Diamondhead Water & Sewer District are for pressure drops below 20 psi due to scheduled water shutdowns for maintenance or unscheduled water shutdowns for emergency repairs.
+The majority of Precautionary Boil Water notices issued in the Diamondhead Water & Sewer District are for pressure drops below 20 psi due to scheduled water shutdowns for maintenance or unscheduled water shutdowns for emergency repairs.

 Why do these conditions call for boiling water?